bryanthowell-tableau/tableau_tools/README.md

 The most efficient algorithm for sending an update is thus:

     a.
 For the given user or group to be updated, see if there are any existing permissions for that user or group
     b.
-If the existing permissions match exactly, do not make any changes (Otherwise, you'd have to delete out every permission only to reset it exactly as it was before)
+If the existing permissions match exactly, do not make any changes (Otherwise, yo'd have to delete out every permission only to reset it exactly as it was before)
     c.
 If the permissions do not match exactly, delete all of the existing permissions for that user or group (and only those that are set, therefore saving wasted deletion calls)
     d.
 Set the new permissions for that user or group